Hidden Parental Abuse: Stories of Survival and Healing – MindSterk

 Helplines are a key resource for survivors.
 They offer a private way to talk, get advice, and feel understood.
 There are trained professionals ready to listen, support emotionally, and share service info.

-Helplines and counseling offer many benefits for abuse survivors.
-They can really help:
+Helplines and counselling offer many benefits for abuse survivors.
+They can help:

-Using helplines and counseling helps survivors heal and rebuild.
+Using helplines and counselling helps survivors heal and rebuild.
 They find tools and support to face future challenges.

 Next, we’ll look at healing from parental abuse.
 We’ll discuss recovery strategies for survivors.